shua-chen/academicRAG/README.md

 # Create query parameters
 query_param = QueryParam(
-    mode="hybrid",  # or other mode: "local", "global", "hybrid", "mix" and "naive" )
+    mode="hybrid",  # or other mode: "subgraph", "global", "hybrid", "mix" and "naive" )

 # Example 1: Using the default system prompt